ALMA Data Analysis Software Engineer

 - Fluent in written and spoken English

-P.S.
 For highly motivated applicants: We will provide training materials regarding all necessary programming skills.
-Please don’t hesitate to apply if you are interested to the project because of unfulfilled technical skills.
+Please don’t hesitate to apply if you are interested in the project but have unfulfilled technical skills.

 An international partnership amongst East Asia, Europe, and North America with the Republic of Chile is building ALMA.
 The North American and European partners are responsible for the construction of the 12m Array (ALMA baseline project), while Japan is responsible for the construction of the Atacama Compact Array (ACA; ALMA-Japan project).
 In September 2005, the Academia Sinica (AS) in Taiwan entered into an agreement with the National Institutes of Natural Sciences (NINS) in Japan to join the ALMA project through the ALMA-Japan project.
 In October 2008, the National Science Council (NSC) in Taiwan and the US National Science Foundation (NSF) reached an agreement for collaboration with ALMA-North America.

 Amongst the 66 antennas working together to constitute ALMA, 54 of them are 12m diameter dishes, and the other 12 are 7m in diameter.
 Radio signals in a variety of frequencies are collected simultaneously from the sky by every receiver mounted on the dishes, and then aggregated and processed in real-time by an ultrawideband digital correlator system with super computing power.
 Flexible array configurations on antenna locations ensure a wide range of baseline distances is achieved, where the distance can be as short as 15m in a compact array configuration and extendable up to 16km.
 In comparison with all previous radio telescopes, ALMA is capable of resolving faint celestial objects that haven’t been seen before in submillimetre wavelengths, and allows for imaging of astronomical radio sources with much higher resolutions.